Alpackers/CTF-Writeups/Misc/OverTheWire/Narnia/Narnia2/Readme.md

 >}
 >```
 >
 > This looks pretty straight forward.
-We accepting input via command line and copying that parameter into a character array of length 128.
+We are accepting input via command line and copying that parameter into a character array of length 128.
 Lets fuzz around that number a little bit and see what we get.
 >
 >```
 ># ./narnia2 $(python -c 'print "A"*128')